ndim/send-echo-request/README.md

 Building and installing, generic Linux edition
 ----------------------------------------------

-This requires GNU `make` and `gcc` and possible a few more things I forgot to list here.
+This requires GNU `make` and `gcc` and possibly a few more things I forgot to list here.

 Building `send-echo-request` should be easy: